 If you are interested in looking at the standards for Pennsylvania, the best place to go is the Standards Aligned System website.

 Adequate Yearly Progress (AYP) and the NCLB (No Child Left Behind) have been concerns ever since the NCLB came into law in 2001.
 By 2014, all students are expected to meet or exceed state standards, as determined by state assessments.

 Since I live in Pennsylvania, I can only speak to how AYP and NCLB has affected us in this Commonwealth.
 In Pennsylvania, the assessments are called the PSSAs.
 Students are tested in Reading, Writing, Math, and Science starting in third grade.
 They are not tested in each area every year; for example, students are tested in science in fourth, eighth and eleventh grade only and are tested in writing in grades 5, 8, and 11.
 Schools and districts are then assessed for AYP based on the results.
-There are many schools that are making AYP and many that are not, as evidenced by the recent report published by the PA DOE.

 It is unfortunate but true that rural and urban districts often find themselves unable to make AYP.
 Why this is so is a subject rife with controversy.